tgoldenberg/brn-gitbook/chapter_17_mobile_design_principles.md

 # Chapter 17: App Design for Non-Designers

-React Native is incredible technology.
+React Native is an incredible technology.
 The framework makes it possible for a single web developer to create an entire app herself.
 To be sure, this is progress.

 But with great power comes great responsibility.
 Now that you *can* build a whole app yourself, how do you make sure it's actually usable?
 It's completely possible to be a great developer and not have the first idea about how to make your app intuitive and attractive.